 Starting with photography can be intimidating, especially with digital cameras and all the camera settings.
 It can feel like learning a new language.
 Remember a camera is only a light box.
 It captures light.
 This is true regardless of if it is film or digital.

 Hopefully you find this post and it helps you start the journey.
-Understanding some of the basic settings, and what they are for, should help.
+Learning an understanding some of the basic settings, and what they are for, should help.
 I am going to explain 3 camera settings functions that all cameras have, shutter, aperture, and ISO.

 The shutter is measured in time, and is the part of the camera that lets the sensor capture an image when you push the button.
 It needs more or less time depending on the light available where you are taking the image.
 It is usually measured by a fraction of a second (Example 1/20, 1/200, 1/1000), or in seconds or minutes (think night photography).
-When you take an image, the shutter opens up for the sensor to see what is being projected through the lens of the camera.
+The shutter opens up when you take an image.

 ISO refers to the sensitivity of the sensor.
 The larger the ISO number the more sensitive, and more light is visible.
-The trade off is, by increased ISO, is that the camera creates more noise which makes the image more grainy.
-That grain is referred to as digital noise.
+The trade off is, by increasing the ISO, the camera produces more noise which makes the image more grainy.
+That graininess is commonly referred to as digital noise.
 It is usually best to use the lowest ISO setting that you can to reduce as much of the digital noise as possible.
 Digital noise can be distracting to an image.

 Don’t forget to look at the images on my site in the galleries starting at: https://mjvphoto.com/the-art/.
 Hopefully you find some of them inspirational for your own photography adventures, or maybe you find an image you want to call your own.